SkylineCommunications/dataminer-docs/connector-help/connector_help/Microsoft Platform SNMP.md

 If the Microsoft platform is installed on a Huawei platform, you can enable **Poll Huawei Parameters** to receive specific Huawei data.

-Note:To poll Huawei parameters, you must **configure the specific IP address** for this action (IP address : Port).
+Note: To poll Huawei parameters, you must **configure the specific IP address** for this action (IP address : Port).

 The following page buttons allow access to additional Huawei info: